jkeveren/spotify-api-node/readme.md

 - document npm scripts
 - JSDoc everything else
 - test requesting and uploading non-string objects like images
-- refactor that one spotifyclient test to use testFunctions>testTimeRange
 - verify that spotify app needs to be in dev mode and that you need to add your account to the app's "users and access" section of the app's dashboard
-- refresh access token if 401
 - handle rate limits. (per user request queue?)
-- Where should I put integration tests? is test-integration ok?
 - add user constructor